ProxyStore¶

 Read more about ProxyStore's concepts here.
 Complete documentation for ProxyStore is available at docs.proxystore.dev.

-The base ProxyStore package can be installed with pip.
+The base ProxyStore package can be installed with pip

-Many features require dependencies that are not installed by default but can be enabled via extras installation options such as endpoints, kafka, or redis.
-All optional dependencies can be installed with:
+Leveraging third-party libraries may require dependencies not installed by default but can be enabled via extras installation options (e.g., endpoints

 See the Installation guide for more information about the available extras installation options.
 See the Contributing guide to get started for local development.